petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/other-knowledge-base-widgets.md

 As of Knowledge Base 3.0.0, the Knowledge Base Sections widget is deprecated and replaced by [categories](../../content-authoring-and-management/tags-and-categories/organizing-content-with-categories-and-tags.md).
 ```

 The Knowledge Base Section widget can publish articles associated with a specific topic (section).
-For example, a Site about the Summer Olympics might have the sections Team Sports, Water Sports and Martial Arts.
+For example, a site about the Summer Olympics might have the sections Team Sports, Water Sports and Martial Arts.

 ![The widget displays articles based on specific sections.](./other-knowledge-base-widgets/images/02.png)